 These are relatively small sub-segments of the real estate industry, and give EPR the benefit of being ‘a big fish in a small pond.’

-Based on all these factors, EPR Properties appears to be a good choice for income investors, or investors that are looking for some exposure to the real estate industry.
+Of course, this is dependent on the continued recovery in EPR’s portfolio metrics and financial results.
+Based on all these factors, EPR Properties appears to be a good choice for income investors, or investors that are looking for some exposure to high-yield REITs.